Which bedding do luxury hotels use? Here's how to get the hotel look at home

 I used to struggle to style a comforter.
 Where sheets look neat and tidy, a comforter can bunch up on the bed, creating lumps, bumps, and cold patches that have no place in a home or a hotel.

-When I asked Christopher Perone, General Manager at NoMad London, for his styling advice, I thought he'd tell us all how to do hospital corners.
+When I asked Christopher Perone, General Manager at NoMad London, for his styling advice, I thought he'd tell me how to do hospital corners.
 Instead, he encouraged me to let it all hang out.
 'At NoMad, we maintain a more residential approach for making our beds,' he says.
 That means 'not tucking in the duvet all the way around', but letting it fall to the floor for a dramatic drape.
 Christopher thinks 'this helps to achieve a more relaxed visual'.

 By their very nature, hotel beds tend to feel a little impersonal.
 They're designed to suit every sort of sleeper, whether they prefer the feel of fluffy down to that of a down alternative.
 When you're curating your own sleep sanctuary, you get to tailor it to meet your needs.